DataDog/hiring-engineers/answers.md

 I think with the proliferation of IoT devices, the need for monitoring and alerting sensors is imminent.
-As the latest Datadog agent is written in Go,and go has an extremely light memory/cpu footprint, running the datadog agents on sensors is possible.
+As the latest Datadog agent is written in Go,and go has an extremely light memory/cpu footprint, running the datadog agents even on small sensors is possible.
 I could think of numerous IoT usecases wherein datadog can be used.

-**Monitoring shipping containers** tracking shipping containers by monitoring data such as temperature, pressure, GPS, container opened/closed etc. Let's say a container is carrying fishes, then detecting and alerting anamolies on container's temperature data can save the fishes from going bad and potentially save some losses.
+**Monitoring shipping containers:**  Tracking shipping containers by monitoring data such as temperature, pressure, GPS, container opened/closed etc .
+Let's say a container is carrying fishes, then detecting and alerting anamolies on container's temperature data can save the fishes from going bad and potentially save some losses.
+Datadog can continuously monitor container data and alert in case of anamolies

-**Employee Happiness Index** Employees everyday can choose to answer "How was your day?" question by pressing one of the two buttons (Happy, Sad) attached to a Raspberry Pi.
+**Employee Happiness Index:**  Employees everyday can choose to answer "How was your day?" question by pressing one of the two buttons (Happy, Sad) attached to a Raspberry Pi.
 Datadog dashboard displaying the overall happiness index can be projected on a big screen in office to boost employee satisfaction.